Ferratauris/hugo/content/en/Linux/LPIC-1/Linux Shell.md

 ## Where can we find the terminal?

-The are a couple of ways to acces the Linux terminal.
+There are a couple of ways to access the Linux terminal.
 The first is if you are on a server, it most likely does not have a GUI (Graphical User Interface) installed.
-The server will boot directly to teminal.
+The server will boot directly to the terminal.
 The second way is to press the shortcut keys.
 Ctrl+Alt+T You can also just launch into a tty (TeleType) ctrl+alt+(F2 to F6).
 Don't go pressing all of them.
 Either one of these combinations will work.
 To get back to your desktop, press Ctrl+Alt+F7
-You can also just open the aplication menu (Start menu) and then just search for terminal and launch it.
+You can also just open the application menu (Start menu) and then just search for the terminal and launch it.

-### It is important to note that shell runs in a terminal.
+### It is important to note that the shell runs in a terminal.
 We interact with the shell.

 The font in terminal can be made larger or smaller using the shortcut keys Ctrl+Shift++ or Ctrl+Shift+-